ARTICLES

 As an Image Coach and consultant for over 20 years, my perspective comes from working with clients who range from C-Suite execs in large international organizations to those who manage teams in smaller companies.
 It is imperative that leaders continue to be consistent in presenting the image and brand they have worked so hard to craft.

 Our company provides professional leadership development.
-After remote workforces began to settle into their new normal, I was not surprised to see that ‘Executive Presence’ became one of the most requested topics of 2020-2021 through our virtual learning platform.
+After remote workforces began to settle into their new normal, I was not surprised to see that ‘Executive Presence’ became one of the most requested topics through our virtual learning platform.

 Organizations want their key leaders to understand the importance of the image they project, face-to-face and virtually.
 A polished look sends a strong visual.
-It sends the message that you are confident, organized, credible and influential - A necessary message to convey to teams and clients, letting them know you are ready for whatever tasks lie ahead.
+It sends the message that you are confident, organized, credible and influential - a necessary message to convey to teams and clients, letting them know you are ready for whatever tasks lie ahead.

 The first 60 to 90 days were filled with grace and tolerance for all things – kids, dogs, spouses, any type of background, and whatever clothes you could make work that day.